Helping millions of people navigate the world of technology.

 Modify Registry Key Permissions on Windows

 Restart your PC to apply the changes.
-Then, try to enable the firewall one more time.
+Then, enable the firewall one more time.

 Was this helpful?